 Expert panel recommends rural training experience for junior doctors

-The AMA welcomes the recommendation of an independent expert panel for the Government to re-introduce a program to provide junior doctors with a rural general practice experience as part of their prevocational training.
-The panel has recommended “that the Government consider a range of options to introduce a program that provides a high quality community medicine and general practice training in rural and remote areas through extended placements for junior doctors”.
+The AMA welcomes the recommendation of an Independent Expert Panel established by the Government to re-introduce a program to provide junior doctors with a rural general practice experience as part of their prevocational training.

-The AMA has developed a proposal for a Community Residency Program to support more prevocational training for junior doctors, which satisfies the objectives of the independent panel’s recommendation.
-The AMA’s Community Residency Program, which is affordable, and would be a very worthy investment in our future medical workforce, has been presented to the Assistant Minister for Health, Fiona Nash, for consideration.
+He said that a carefully targeted prevocational GP training program can also help boost rural and remote workforce numbers.
+He added that the AMA has developed a proposal for a Community Residency Program to support more prevocational training for junior doctors, which has been presented to the Assistant Minister for Health, Fiona Nash, for consideration.